tlevine/dada.pink/data/index.md

 The main personification of the field of data science is the data scientist.

-Data scientists are people who want to feel like they are conducting novel research, were unable to get jobs in academia, managed to find work in the field of data, and are considered to possess strong quantitative skills.
+Data scientists are people who want to feel like they are conducting novel research, failed to find work in academia, managed to find work in the data field, and are of high quantitative ability (social class).

 The specific work that they do is quite varied, but it usually gets packaged as the creation of new knowledge, rather than as the creation of new software.
+They present their work to small groups of high-class people, such as managers or executives within a company.

 ### Data visualization developer
-A data visualization developer is person who meets all of the above criteria for being a data scientist except that he or she is thought to lack the quantitative skills necessary for data scientist.
+A data visualization developer is person who meets all of the above criteria for being a data scientist except that he or she is of lower social class.
 That is,

 * He or she is female.
 * He or she presents her work in ways that broad audiences can understand it.
 * He or she is less concerned about the sophistication/complexity of her work than a data scientist would be.

-A data visualization developer packages his or her work as novel research, just like a data scientist, but the work usually gets distributed to a wide and distant audience.
-For example, while a data scientist would report his findings to a small committee within a company, a data visualization developer would report her findings to the public at large.
+A data visualization developer may package his or her work as novel research, similar to the data scientist, except that his or her work considered to be of a lower grade (less classy or less quantitative) than that of the data scientist.
+His or her work usually gets distributed to people of lower social class, such as the public at large.
+He or she must work with a data scientist if his or her work is to be distributed to a group of high social status.

 ### Software engineers
 Software engineers are people who work in data and have strong quantitative skills but did not previously consider work in academia or do not feel the need to conduct novel research.
+They may have a range of social classes (quantitative abilities).

-### Data engineers
+### Data engineers and big data engineers
-An additional *data engineer* role is sometimes present.
-It describes someone who writes software to support the data scientists' work.
+An additional *data engineer* or *big data engineer* role is sometimes present.
+These two terms describe someone who writes software to support the data scientists' work.

-If a company has both software engineers and data engineers, then the data engineers usually develop tools for data scientists or data analysts, and the software engineers focus on developing the core product.
+If a company has both software engineers and data engineers, then the (big) data engineers usually develop tools for data scientists or data analysts, and the software engineers focus on developing the core product.

+The term "data engineer" is more common in small companies, and the term "big data engineer" is more common in large companies.

 ### Data visualization engineer
 An additional *data visualization engineer* role is sometimes present.
-A data visualization engineer is person who meets all of the criteria for being a software/data engineer except that he or she is thought to lack the quantitative skills necessary for data engineer.
-In contrast to the software/data engineer,

-* His work is intended to be viewed by a larger audience.
-If the company produces a software product, data scientists might work more on business analysis, and data engineers might work more on product features that customers use.
-* He or she is more likely to be female, though he is probably still male.
-* He or she is less concerned about the sophistication/complexity of her work than a data scientist would be.
+A data visualization engineer is a software engineer who focuses on the creation of graphs (plots) as a feature of a data analysis software product.
+That is, the graph itself is a core part of the product.

 ## The future
 The trend towards more data will continue, and the field of data will